 Vietnam is one of the most hazard-prone countries in the Asia-Pacific Region.
-With the coastline of 3,300 km, the country is exposed to hydro-meteorological hazards such as storms, floods, landslides, drought, water intrusion and coastal erosion.
-Vietnam also faces low to moderate risks of droughts, earthquakes, cold and heat waves.
+With the coastline of 3,300 km, the country is exposed to hydro-meteorological hazards such as storms, flood, landslide, drought, salt-water intrusion and coastal erosion.
+Vietnam also faces low to moderate risks of earthquake, cold and heat waves.